 There are two options for applying to our internship program – the preselect option

 and the traditional matching DICAS process.
 Details are outlined below.
-To be eligible
+We do not

 - an undergraduate degree;